-Looking for a cute Dutch village to visit for a day trip?
+Looking for an authentic Dutch village to visit for a day trip outside of Amsterdam?
 There are plenty of beautiful little spots worth exploring!

 Dutch cities are beautiful, we all know that.
 But what about the villages?
 They deserve some love too.
 Besides, cities can be busy and overcrowded.

-So, instead of pushing your way through the bustling streets of Amsterdam yet again, consider taking a trip to some of the quiet, tranquil, and quaint places that the Netherlands has to offer. 🚌
+So, instead of pushing your way through the bustling streets of Amsterdam yet again, why not take a trip to some of the quiet, tranquil, and quaint places in the Netherlands? 🚌

-Unsure where to start?
-Here’s our guide to 10 authentic Dutch villages you simply have to visit.
+As someone who has been exploring the Netherlands for years, here’s my guide to 11 authentic Dutch villages you simply have to visit.

 - 1. Beesel: the Dutch village of the dragon